natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20II%20(H)%20Sla.16.md

 '''Cons:'''

 * While being a small target, most enemy tanks can penetrate the weakly armoured turret front
 * All 22 rounds in the first stage ammo rack are located in the back of the turret.
-Shells entering the back of the turret will likely lead to an ammo explosion
+Shells entering the back of the turret will likely lead to an ammo rack explosion
 * Both of the upper hull sides are lined with ammo.
 Any shells penetrating these areas almost always mean certain death
 * The APCR shells are lacklustre and inferior to most of the contemporary US APCR rounds
 * Terrible HEAT and HE shells.
-Load only a handful of HE shells for really soft targets.
+Load only a handful of HE shells for really soft targets
 * Though the transmission will routinely eat enemy shells, that doesn't change the fact that the tank can still be immobilized from both front and rear shots
 * Still a heavy tank, most mediums will have no problems catching up/flanking the tank if the player is not paying attention
 * The roof mounted MG34 has a high rate of fire, but still only fires 8 mm bullets.
 Critically damaging enemy planes is unlikely